Matt-Eva/FreeCreate-Beta/README.md

 # FreeCreate

-FreeCreate is a content-sharing platform that hosts video, audio, writing, and visual art (images).
+This is a prototype of FreeCreate, a content-sharing platform that hosts video, audio, writing, and visual art (images).

 ## Technologies